 About a decade ago, this myth might have been true.
 Residential solar was particularly expensive up until 2010.
 But during the past decade solar costs have proven to be lower than you might think.
 In fact, solar prices have decreased by 70 percent since 2010!

-Some of this myth could have been perpetuated by unscrupulous solar companies with misleading numbers and unnecessary pressure, causing confusion and frustration among their customers.
+Some of this myth could have been perpetrated by unscrupulous solar companies with misleading numbers and unnecessary pressure, causing confusion and frustration among their customers.

 It is worthwhile to consider the technological innovations that have been made in just the past decade.
 These technological advances have resulted in price reductions in both hard costs — like PV module prices — and soft costs, such as solar design and installation.